avisri/OssecWinAgent/part1.md

 parse it.
 Below is a small sample of what your list should look like.

-**Note that there are no spaces, the machine name and IP address are separated by a colon ":" and subnet masks work fine in here for those of us that have DHCP assigned IP addresses**
+**Note: that there are no spaces, the machine name and IP address are separated by a colon ":" and subnet masks work fine in here for those of us that have DHCP assigned IP addresses**